Dorchester, Boston: Neighborhood sections and squares

-Dorchester is Boston's largest and most populous neighborhood and comprises many smaller sections and squares.
+Dorchester is Boston's largest and most populous neighborhood.
+It comprises many smaller sections and squares.
 Due to its size of about 6 mi2, it is often divided for statistical purposes into North and South Dorchester.

 North Dorchester includes the portion north of Quincy, East and Freeport streets.
 The main business district in this part of Dorchester is Uphams Corner, at the intersection of Dudley Street and Columbia Road.

 South Dorchester is bordered to the east by Dorchester Bay and to the south by the Neponset River.
 The main business districts in this part of Dorchester are Fields Corner, at the intersection of Dorchester Avenue and Adams Street, and Codman Square, at the intersection of Washington Street and Talbot Avenue.
 Adjacent to Fields Corner is the Harrison Square Historic District, also known as Clam Point.
-It is notable for its collection of substantial Italianate Mansard residences.
+It is notable for its collection of substantial Italianate mansard residences.

 Dorchester Avenue is the major neighborhood spine, running in a south–north line through all of Dorchester from Lower Mills to downtown Boston.
 The southern part of Dorchester is primarily a residential area, with established neighborhoods still defined by parishes, and occupied by families for generations.
 The northern part of Dorchester is more urban, with a greater amount of apartment housing and industrial parks.
 South Bay and Newmarket industrial area are major sources of employment.

 The Harbor Point area (formerly known as Columbia Point) is home of several large employers, including the Boston campus of the University of Massachusetts, the Massachusetts Archives and Commonwealth Museum, the Edward M. Kennedy Institute for the United States Senate, and the John F. Kennedy Presidential Library and Museum.
 Distinct commercial districts include Bowdoin/Geneva, Fields Corner, Codman Square, Peabody Square, Adams Village and Lower Mills.
 Primarily residential areas include Savin Hill, Jones Hill, Four Corners, Franklin Field, Franklin Hill, Ashmont, Meeting House Hill, Neponset, Popes Hill and Port Norfolk.